jrp2014/smuggler2/README.md

   read because the provenance of imported names is explcit.

 - adds or replaces explicit exports to produce a maximalist set for hand pruning.
-By default, all values, types and classes defined in a module are exported (excluding those that are imported).
+All values, types and classes defined in a module are exported (excluding those that are imported).
 It does not check whether an exported name is used elsewhere in your package.
 Limiting exports may make it easier for `ghc` to optimise some code.

 While writing code, it may be convenient to import a complete module (by not specifiying what is to be imported from it) and then get Smuggler2 to limit the import to include only the names that are used.

-By default, all values, types and classes defined in a module are exported (excluding those that are imported).
-Smuggler2 can generate the code for that maximalist export list, for hand pruning.
-(It does not check whether an exported name is used.)
-Limiting exports may make it easier for `ghc` to optimise some code.

 ## How to use